 In addition to these capital developments, the Foundation’s Gassman Endowment Fund has provided funding for instructional equipment in many departments through faculty requests each year.

-To ensure WVC’s success and continued progress, the WVC Foundation embarked upon a Major Gifts Campaign, “Investment In Excellence,” a few years ago.
+To ensure WVC’s success and continued progress, the WVC Foundation embarked upon a Major Gifts Campaign, “Investment In Excellence,” several years ago.
 Contributors are recognized on a most impressive permanent display in the Brubeck Arts Center.
 This fundraising campaign is a two-phase campaign, with the Foundation having met its $2 million in Phase I in endowment funds to be used as a continuing source of income for ongoing College needs, and Phase II is to raise $1 million for immediate needs for the College.

 The Foundation hosts several fundraising events each year which includes the annual Chili Supper and the annual Crystal Ball.